 What happens in our sessions and our therapeutic relationship may mirror what happens for you outside of the sessions.
 It can give you an opportunity to experiment with different ways of being in a safe, non-judgmental environment.
 We can look at how your past experiences may be affecting your present relationships.
 Therapy works better when you feel safe enough to be able to say anything.
 You need to feel heard and accepted as you are in the moment.

 Fees are payable by the end of each in-person session and before each online counselling session.
 You may pay using cash or debit (in-person only), email money transfer of funds or credit card.
 I have a limited number of sliding scale spots available from time to time for clients who cannot afford my regular fee and who are attending sessions with me more than twice a month.
 Please note that you may be able to submit your receipts to your insurance provider for reimbursement.
-We can discuss this and more during an initial consultation.
-An initial consultation is not mandatory of course!
+I typically raise fees annually (usually in January) and I will discuss any changes with you before making a change to your fees.

 You will get more from therapy if you attend your regular appointments.
 If you cancel with less than 24 hours’ notice or miss a scheduled session, then you will be charged the full fee for that session.
 If you arrive late for a session, then we will use the remaining time in our scheduled session and you will be charged the full fee for that session.